Our impact

 publications based on expedition data – Covers in Science and Nature

-I had never seen the ocean like this before.
+I had never seen the Ocean like this before.
 Mum explained to me how art and science tell us about things we cannot see, and now I want to protect the sea.

 47 Taranauts

-20 at sea, 27 years on land
+20 at sea, 27 on land

-6,6 millions
+6,6 million

 annual budget in 2025

-40 laboratories
+40

 scientific partners per expedition

-in the media in 2025
+news coverage in the media in 2025